Auto Flush Systems

 Touchless, User-Activated Flush Systems

-- Infrared (IR) detection
+- Infrared detection

-- Time-of-flight sensors
+- Time-of-flight sensing

-Typical applications:
+Typical Applications

 - Commercial facilities